Howard Jarvis Taxpayers Association: Proposition 218 (1996)

-In 1996, Fox led Proposition 218 ("Right To Vote On Taxes Act"), sponsored by the association, as a constitutional follow-up to Proposition 13.
-During the November 1996 election, California voters approved the Proposition 218 initiative constitutional amendment.

-Proposition 218 established constitutional limits on the ability of local governments to levy benefit assessments on real property and property-related fees.
-Proposition 218 also requires voter approval before a local government can impose, increase, or extend a local tax.
-Proposition 218 also constitutionally reserves to local voters the right to use the initiative power to reduce or repeal any local tax, assessment, fee, or charge.

-The Proposition 218 constitutional amendment is the only successful statewide ballot initiative sponsored by the association since its formation in 1989.
+In 1996, the association successfully led Proposition 218 ("Right To Vote On Taxes Act"), sponsored by the association, as a constitutional follow-up to Proposition 13.
+Proposition 218 established constitutional limits on the ability of local governments to levy benefit assessments on real property and property-related fees and charges.
+Proposition 218 also requires voter approval before a local government can impose, increase, or extend any local tax.
+Proposition 218 also constitutionally reserves to local voters the right to use the initiative power to reduce or repeal any local tax, assessment, fee or charge.
+The Proposition 218 constitutional amendment is the only successful statewide ballot initiative sponsored by the association since its formation.

-Jon Coupal Presidency
+New president

-Jon Coupal, who had been Director of Legal Affairs for the association from 1991 to 1998, is its second and current president, having assumed the office at the beginning of 1999.

-Jon Coupal writes a column on California issues every Sunday in the Opinion section on the Southern California News Group's eleven newspapers and websites.
+In 1999, Jon Coupal, who had been Director of Legal Affairs for the association from 1991 to 1998, became its second president.
+Coupal writes a column on California issues every Sunday in the Opinion section on the Southern California News Group's eleven newspapers and websites.